hcts-hra/heidenc/content/bibliography.md

 Fully digitized in Jin Guantao Liu Qingfeng archive

-Availability: Scan in Heidelberg database.
+Availability: The pdf version of all above volumns can be downloaded for free at [Wikicommon](https://commons.wikimedia.org/w/index.php?title=Category:西政叢書&oldid=667021660).
+Scan in Heidelberg database.

 ---